-Of course we'll mention the Bowflex SelectTech 1090i Adjustable Dumbbell here, it's the 'Rolls Royce' of adjustable dumbbells after all.
+Of course, we'll mention the Bowflex SelectTech 1090i Adjustable Dumbbell here; it's the 'Rolls Royce' of adjustable dumbbells, after all.
 If you're happy to pay the premium for these premium dumbbells, you'll get a versatile, sturdy and ergonomic dumbbell that'll serve you well in years to come.

-Or if you don't need a dumbbell quite as heavy as the MuscleSquad 32.5kg Adjustable Dumbbell, have a look at the PowerBlock Sport 2.4 Adjustable Dumbbell: it's a well balanced and easy to use adjustable dumbbell that comes in pairs and just a surprisingly neat way to replace eight standard dumbbells.
+Or if you don't need a dumbbell quite as heavy as the MuscleSquad 32.5kg Adjustable Dumbbell, have a look at the PowerBlock Sport 2.4 Adjustable Dumbbell: it's a well balanced and easy to use adjustable dumbbell that comes in pairs and is just a surprisingly neat way to replace eight standard dumbbells.

 If you're in the US, you have multiple great adjustable options to choose from.
 One of them is the NordicTrack Select-A-Weight Dumbbell Set, a good alternative to the MuscleSquad dumbbell.
 It's great for anyone new to weight training since the purchase includes one year of virtual fitness classes, courtesy of iFit.

 There is also the Core Fitness Adjustable Dumbbell and Stand set, perfect for people who take muscle building at home seriously but can't afford a pair of Bowflex 552s.
 If you want to get big arms, get this adjustable dumbbell set.
 Easy as that.

 Looking for something cheaper?
 The Domyos Weight Training 20 Kg Threaded Weights Kit is a decent cheap adjustable dumbbell set for home workouts.
 Compact, well-built and easy to adjust via the threaded screw, these home weights are durable, provide good grip for all types of lifting and feel reassuring old-school.